codeforamerica/vita-min/README.md

 ### Run tests in a docker container
 - Developent environment is set by default, and test environment is set by default when you run tests
 - Run any of the test commands in an interactive shell in the container named `rails`.
-For example, `docker exec -it rails rspec`.
-(Running `bin/test` doesn't work with the current docker setup.)
+For example, `docker exec -it rails rspec` or `docker exec -it rails yarn jest`
+- Turbo tests don't work with the current docker setup, so running `docker exec -it rails bin/test` won't work as expected
 - Pass allowed schemas as a comma-separated env var: `docker exec -e ALLOWED_SCHEMAS=nj -it rails rspec`

 ## Development 💻